matveyt/vim-scratch/README.md

 ### Description

-This Vim plugin provides a "scratch" buffer with "execution" and (optional) "persistence" capabilities.
-It is intended to simplify creating and debugging small script scenarios, especially written in VimScript itself.
+This Vim plugin provides a "scratch" buffer with an optional "persistence" capability.

 ### Download and Install